donny/from-flinders/README.md

     Options:
-       -n NUM, --next NUM     Show the next NUM departures  [5] -l NAME, --line NAME   Show the next departures from line NAME  [Werribee] -j, --json             Display the data as JSON  [false]
+       -n NUM, --next NUM     Show the next NUM departures  [5] -l NAME, --line NAME   Show the next departures from line NAME  [Werribee]

     $ from-flinders
     🚂  From Flinders at 22/10/2014, 11:31:41